mammadjv/vehicle-registration-plate-recognition/README.md

 ### How to run

 ##
-Open two terminal tabs(or use tmux :D).
+Open two terminal tabs(or use tmux 😜).

-In first terminal tab enter:
+In the first tab:
 ```
 ./launch.sh
 ```